find out more ABOUT GRACE ELIZABETH

-I'm Grace Elizabeth, the girl on the left there.
-I'm a five foot tall twenty-something year old girl... come hopeless romantic.
+Hello!
+I'm Grace Elizabeth, a five foot tall twenty-something year old girl... come hopeless romantic.
 On the one hand, I am inspired by the beauty in the little things, and on the other, I am inspired and energised by the excitement that comes with big adventures.
 I am inspired by grand oak trees, vast oceans and foggy mornings, but I am equally inspired by silence, sad playlists and reflection.
 I am also a believer that we all have the ability to leave the world in a better place than it began.

 LOVE MAKES THE WORLD GO AROUND

-A few years after my first camera encounter, my family moved to the beautiful coastline of North Devon, 300 miles from our hometown of Colchester, Essex, and then back home again, a few years later, and I am so pleased that I had this experience, because I met the love of my life in that little coastal town of Barnstaple.
+A few years after my first camera encounter, my family moved to the beautiful coastline of North Devon, 300 miles from our hometown of Colchester, Essex, and then back home again, a few years later, and I am so pleased that I had this experience, because I met the love of my life in that little coastal area.

-I think having an upbringing where love is a strong fundamental building block, and having long distance friends and a strong relationship for over seven years have collectively made me realise that love and friendship really do make the world go around.
-And, this continues in this line of work, as I have to say, through photography I have been graced with meeting some of the most wonderful people in the world and seeing their love stories grow too.
+For me, having an upbringing where love is a strong fundamental building block in whatever way, shape or form it may appear, and having friends you selflessly care about, has made me realise that love and friendship really do make the world go around.
+I think today, too, it is so important to celebrate love in all of it’s forms, because I feel that our differences as humans are what make us interesting.
+I love hearing about people’s love stories, just as much as I love sharing my own, and I can entirely say that through photography I have been graced with meeting some of the most wonderful people in the world and I have adored seeing their love stories grow too.

 MY STYLE and how i shoot

-I am really laid back kind of girl, a bit of a cool cucumber if you will.
+I am really laid back, a bit of a cool cucumber if you will.
 At 5ft tall (something I emphasise a lot here because upon first meeting me, lots of people don't quite know how to say 'Oh, you're... shorter... than I imagined...?' without thinking they'll offend me! (which by the way, you won't!)) my height allows me to blend into a scenario like a wedding day really well.
 I shoot very candidly, and document as much as I can without you knowing.
-There's something I love about looking out for real, natural moments, the kind of moments that would've otherwise gone unseen, whether it be the way your nana dances with the little ones on your wedding day dance floor, the way your newborn wraps their toes around your thumb, or the way your husband to be looks at you with love without you even noticing it.
+There's something I love about looking out for real, natural moments, the kind of moments that would've otherwise gone unseen, whether it be the way your nana dances with the little ones on your wedding day dance floor, the way your newborn wraps their toes around your thumb, or the way your spouse to be / partner looks at you with love, without you even noticing it.

 One thing I will say about the way I work too, is that I never pose, instead, I direct.
 This means that although I'll get you to interact a certain way initially, you're not stuck there.
 You're free to move, dance, laugh, and just be yourselves; so much so that the fun you're having will overtake your awareness of being photographed.
 Photography isn't about fixed moments, it's about documenting the real.